JEE Main Cutoff for IIIT Srirangam 2024 - Check Here

 For example,

 In the above example, the function cos(x) is the derivative of sin(x).
 We say that sin(x) is an anti-derivative (or an integral) of cos(x).
-Similarly, x2 and ex are the anti derivatives (or integrals) of 2x and ex respectively.
+Similarly, x2 and eare the antiderivatives (or integrals) of 2x and ex respectively.

 Also note that the derivative of a constant (C) is zero.
 So we can write the above examples as:

-Thus, anti derivatives (or integrals) of the above functions are not unique.
+Thus, the anti-derivatives (or integrals) of the above functions are not unique.
 Actually, there exist infinitely many anti-derivatives of each of these functions which can be obtained by selecting C arbitrarily from the set of real numbers.

-For this reason C is referred to as arbitrary constant.
-In fact, C is the parameter by varying which one gets different anti derivatives (or integrals) of the given function.
+For this reason, C is referred to as an arbitrary constant.
+In fact, C is the parameter by varying which one gets different anti-derivatives (or integrals) of the given function.

 If the function F(x) is an antiderivative of f(x), then the expression F(x) + C is the indefinite integral of the function f(x) and is denoted by the symbol ∫ f(x) dx.